nvantan94/tiktok-clone/README.md

 # tiktok-clone
-A tiktok clone app using reactjs
+Front-end part of tiktok clone application using reactjs